Can you smell the aroma… Of Christmas cookies, of course?!

 There is no better word for this bigger-purpose-than-my-happiness way of living that God has called each of us to than the word ambassador.
 It reminds us that there is a King and that we are not him.
 It moves us to remember once again that our lives do not belong to us.
 And it puts practical legs on what it means to represent the Savior King in practical ways every day.
 God’s grace has not only rescued you but has included you in much bigger and more beautiful purposes for your life than you would have ever chosen on your own” 2 Corinthians 5:11-21.

-At Christmas time, more than ever, I’m drawn to Mary, the mother of Jesus!
+At Christmas time, I’m always drawn to Mary, the mother of Jesus!
 She didn’t view her life as her own to be lived for comfort or ease.
 And she totally understood this “bigger-purpose-than-my-happiness” equation!
-Stay tuned, I’ll be sharing more on Mary in an upcoming blog post!